communitiesuk/funding-service-design-assessment-store/README.md

 or see other resolutions on [StackOverflow](https://stackoverflow.com/questions/11365619/psycopg2-installation-error-library-not-loaded-libssl-dylib)

-NB: requirements-dev.txt and requirements.txt is now updated using 'pip-compile dev-requirements.in' or 'pip-compile requirements.in', in order to update requirements we need to manually add the dependencies in the .in files.
+NB: requirements-dev.txt and requirements.txt is now updated using 'pip-compile requirements-dev.in' or 'pip-compile requirements.in', in order to update requirements we need to manually add the dependencies in the .in files.

 ### Initialise and upgrade database
 This service is designed to use sqlite for local development and PostgreSQL when deployed.